 - Konditorei Kormuth – Ornate cafe also near the Old Town Square

-Did you find this post useful?
+Did you find this one day in Bratislava post useful?
 Please let me know by liking/commenting below or sharing this post on social media!
 Thank you!!

 Pin this post for later

 Love charming little towns in Europe?
 Check out my post on my favorite little town in Germany HERE or below.